RechInformatica/rech-cobol-debugger/README.md

 We plan to test/validate different command-line debuggers with this extension on the next months.

 If you use a different COBOL compiler, please help us improve this extension!
-Tell us whether or not your command-line debugger is already supported by this extension.
+Tell us whether or not your command-line debugger is already supported.
 We are open to Pull Requests too!

 ## Configuration steps